Cleaning cat 'o nine tails

 - Clean and disinfect with a ten percent bleach solution (one part bleach to nine parts water).

-For more information on how to make S/M safe, check out S/M role-playing in the Sexuality Archives.
+For more information on how to make S/M safe, check out S/M role-playing in the Go Ask Alice!
+Sexual and Reproductive Health Archives.
 It's great that you wish to play it safe and free of infection with your sex toys.
 Also, consider getting tested for HIV and hepatitis for you or your partner(s) to know your statuses.
-If you're at Columbia, you can make an appointment with Primary Care Medical Services with Open Communicator or by calling x4-2284.
-Gay Health Advocacy Project (GHAP) also provides HIV testing and counseling.
+You can talk to a health care provider about options for testing.

 Proper cleaning techniques like those listed above may help prevent the spread of disease.
 Remember to touch base with consenting partner(s) with the practice and to share your cleaning tips as you schedule your next play date!